rafeibrahim/full-stack-hel/part4/blog-list-app-part4/README.md

 Please add all updates related to this part to this file for refreshing memory

+UPDATE 21 JULY 2023 10:21
+Exercise 4.8
+Write test to verify correct amount of blog posts returned in JSON format.
+Refactor route handler to use async/await syntax.

 UPDATE 14 JULY 2023 12:47
 Updated the code for blog full stack app until part 4 -More tests and refactoring the backend.
 Will continue from here on.